When I arrived in Hong Kong I was overwhelmed by the city, the large population and the pollution.

 Getting there: Catch the Tung Chung MTR to Ngong Ping Village.
 At Ngong Ping Village follow the signs to the Ngong Ping 360 Cable Car.
 This will take you to the Big Buddha.

-Lamma Island is a small island, off the main island.
-This little gem is a quiet little island, with a few shops and restaurants.
+Lamma Island is small, just off the main island.
+This little gem is a quiet island, with a few shops and restaurants.

 It was a nice escape from the hustle and bustle of the city, and a great way to experience a traditional Hong Kong village.
-Lamma Island has family trails if you enjoy hiking.
+Lamma Island also has some nice family trails if you enjoy hiking.

 Getting there: Take a ferry from Central Pier 4 to Sok Wu Wan.